uebelack/rpi-power-meter-mqtt/README.rst

 Power Meter Logger for Raspberry Pi
 =============================

-Reads the led impulses of a power meter via light sensor, calculate the current power consumption and sends it to a mqtt broker.
+Reads the led impulses of a power meter (Tested with Echelon 83320 from IWB, Basel) via light sensor, calculate the current power consumption and sends it to a mqtt broker.

 Installation: